cogsandsquigs/nand7400/README.md

 -   [x] Add Swift bindings.
 -   [x] Labels are 16 bits wide, not 8 (and count as 2 arguments respectively).
--   [x] Add fuzzing testing/support for the assembler.
 -   [x] Github/CircleCI(?) workflow for testing.
 -   [ ] Automatic building of the XCFramework and uploading it to Github on tag/release.
 -   [ ] Clean up code.